 5: Heart Surgery Cost – Medicare Coverage and Hospital Staff

 This part gives a brief chronology of the events that put me on the operating table.
-Many people who avoid a fatal heart attack will follow a similar path before surgery.
+Many people who avoid a fatal heart attack will follow a similar path before having surgery, leading to surgery success.

 Before surgery there must be a diagnosis.
 Before a diagnosis, if you’re lucky, there’s a symptom that sends you to the doctor.
 This experience has taught me not to ignore any symptoms!